zeesairafi/Task-react-forms/README.md

 ### 2. Delete a student
 Professor x has his own reasons to delete some student from attending his work shop, add an on click function on delete element (in Student.js) to delete a student from the list.

+### Challenge
+create a form for updating students info 🤓�